 Licensed Lay Ministers lead home groups and confirmation classes; they are involved in baptism preparation and follow-up; they visit and take the sacraments to the sick, elderly and house-bound; they share in the church’s outreach; they lead school assemblies and work with youth groups and music groups; and a number, authorised by the bishop to do so, conduct funerals – there is almost no end to the ways in which Licensed Lay Ministers put their theological training to good, practical use.

 Is licensed lay ministry for you?

 Do you think you might be called to licensed lay ministry?
-The diocese has a team of Vocation Advisors whose members are available to anyone wishing to explore his or her vocation, whatever that might turn out to be.
+We have a Shared Vocation Space which is run once a year from September till January for anyone wishing to explore his or her vocation, whatever that might turn out to be.

 If you think licensed lay ministry might be for you, take a closer look at Becoming a Licensed Lay Minister.